-The HEC-RAS model for Alternatives 1, 2, and 3 and Alternative 4 made adjustments to the model inputs in the two-dimensional mesh to include the proposed cut and fill, proposed structures within the existing FEMA 100-year floodplain, and project features that would minimize the potential for floodplain impacts.
-The full setup of the hydraulic model will be revised during the design phase of this project.
+The HEC-RAS model for Alternatives 1, 2, and 3 and Alternative 4 did not make adjustments to the model inputs in the two-dimensional mesh.
+This setup of the hydraulic model will be revised during the design phase of this project.